 2 November 2023

-Under this bill, a government minister would have to make an oral statement to Parliament whenever they appoint someone to a paid post if the minister has a personal, political, or financial interest in that person or in a company connected to them.
-The aim is to make ministerial decisions about public appointments more transparent and to reduce potential conflicts of interest.
+The bill would require a minister to make an oral statement to Parliament whenever they appoint someone to a paid post if that person, or a company connected to the minister, has a personal, political or financial interest.
+The aim is to increase transparency around ministerial appointments and reduce potential conflicts of interest.
+It applies specifically to paid positions.

 Generated 21 February 2026